Nationals vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Seattle Mariners and Washington Nationals square off on Monday at 9:40 PM ET.
-Teoscar Hernandez and Jeimer Candelario have been on a tear as of late for their respective squads.
+Jake Irvin will start for the Washington Nationals looking to take down J.P.
+Crawford and the Seattle Mariners on Tuesday at 9:40 PM ET.

-The favored Mariners have -250 moneyline odds against the underdog Nationals, who are listed at +200.
-The game's over/under has been set at 8 runs.
+The favored Mariners have -225 moneyline odds to win against the underdog Nationals, who are listed at +180.
+The over/under is 8 runs for this contest (with -120 odds to go over and +100 odds on the under).

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.